tiramisu24/presidential_contributions/README.md

 # presidential_contributions
-To start it, run `python -m presidential.elections.readFiles`.
+To start it, run `python -m readFiles`.
 This should start a server listening on port 9000.